AceDataCloud/SoraAPI/README.md

 }
 ```

-It can be seen that the generated effect is a character generation video, and the result is similar to the above text.
+It can be seen that the generated effect is a character-generated video, and the result is similar to the above text.

 ### Asynchronous Callback